Udgin/blog/index.md

 The last one is about distributing and monitoring.
 I can’t say a lot about distributing as I have never put any application to stores.
 As for monitoring, there is Xamarin Insight.
 It is the same approach as [Visual Studio Application Insights](https://www.visualstudio.com/en-us/docs/insights/application-insights).
 It is an extensible analytics service that helps you understand the performance and usage of your live mobile application.
 It's designed for developers, to help you continuously improve the performance and usability of your app.
 It [allows](http://www.joesauve.com/xamarin-insights-after-only-5-minutes-its-already-saving-my-arse/):

-* see user sessions in realtime
+* see user sessions in real time
 * see which users are being affected by which errors
 * see stacktraces for each exception
 * see device stats for each exception (operating system, app version, network status, device orientation, jalbreak status, and bluetooth status)
 * see advanced reporting and filtering of aggregate exception statistics
 * setup webhooks for triggering actions on certain Insights events
-* integrate with third-party services (Campire, Github, HipChat, Jira, PIvotalTracker, and Visual Studio Online)
+* integrate with third-party services (Campire, Github, HipChat, Jira, PivotalTracker, and Visual Studio Online)

 ### Approaches:
 * Separate solutions for each platform (Android, IOS, Windows)